-The Proposed Actions would not be expected to result in significant adverse impacts to visual resources of the study area.
+The previously proposed project would not be expected to result in significant adverse impacts on visual resources.
 The restoration of the buildings on the Museum Site and the potential expansion, which would not occur in the No Action condition, would enhance the visual character of the Schermerhorn Row block, which is a visual resource, and study area views on Fulton, South, and John Streets around the Museum Site.

-Constructed on an existing block and built to the lot lines, the proposed building on the Development Site, like the No Action building, would not block the view corridors along Pearl Street, Water Street, Beekman Street, or Pike Slip.
-Neither the proposed building on the Development Site nor the No Action building would block views toward the waterfront, of the lighthouse in Titanic Park, or of the Brooklyn Bridge.
-While the proposed building would block views from Pearl Street of historic district buildings on Water Street, Beekman Street, and Peck Slip, the No Action building would block those same views.
-Compared to the No Action building, the proposed building would partially block views west along Peck Slip of the New York by Gehry Building at 8 Spruce Street; however, views west of that building would continue to be unaffected on Beekman Street and views of the visual resource would continue to be available from other locations in the study area.
-On Peck Slip at South Street, the proposed building, compared to the No Action building, would block views west of the upper floors of One World Trade Center; however, those blocked views from a limited location in the study area would not result in a significant adverse impact, as One World Trade Center would continue to be visible from other locations in the study area.
+Constructed on an existing block and built to the lot lines, the previously proposed building on the Development Site, like the No Action building, would not block the view corridors along Pearl Street, Water Street, Beekman Street, or Peck Slip.
+Neither the previously proposed building on the Development Site nor the No Action building would block views toward the waterfront, of the lighthouse in Titanic Park, or of the Brooklyn Bridge.
+While the previously proposed building would block views from Pearl Street of historic district buildings on Water Street, Beekman Street, and Peck Slip, the No Action building would block those same views.
+Compared to the No Action building would partially block views west along Peck Slip of the New York by Gehry Building at 8 Spruce Street; however, views west of that building would continue to be unaffected on Beekman Street and views of the visual resource would continue to be available from other locations in the study area.
+On Peck Slip at South Street, the previously proposed building, would block views from a limited location in the study area would not result in a significant adverse impact, as One World Trade Center would continue to be visible from other locations in the study area.

-The proposed building on the Development Site would be visible from Pier 17 and the Brooklyn Bridge.
-While the No Action building would also be visible from those locations, the taller proposed building would be more prominent, but it would not result in adverse effects on those views.
+The previously proposed building on the Development Site would be visible from Pier 17 and the Brooklyn Bridge.
+While the No Action building would also be visible from those locations, the taller previously proposed building would be more prominent, but it would not result in adverse effects on those views.
 From both locations, it would be seen in the background of the low-rise buildings comprising the South Street Seaport neighborhood, and it would fit in with the surrounding context of tall buildings in the Financial District and Civic Center.
-In addition, in comparison to those existing buildings, the shorter proposed building would appear as a transition building from the waterfront to the Financial District.
+In addition, in comparison to those existing buildings, the shorter previously proposed building would appear as a transition building from the waterfront to the Financial District.